JamesDiIl/ML-Projects/README.md

 # ML-Projects
-Analysis of two datasets using Linear/Logistic Regression
+Analysis of some datasets using Linear/Logistic Regression